Red Springs Red Robins: History

 In 1969, minor league baseball returned to Red Springs, North Carolina for one season.
 The Red Springs Twins played the 1969 season as a minor league affiliate of the Minnesota Twins in the Class A level Carolina League.

 Red Springs, North Carolina has not hosted another minor league team.

 The ballpark

 The Red Springs minor league teams were noted to have played home games at Robbins Park.
 The ballpark was reportedly owned by a local mill and had a capacity of 2,500, with filed dimensions (Left, Center, Right) of 350–395–350.
-The ballpark was noted to have been located on State Highway 72, near Porsha Road, Red Springs, North Carolina.
+The ballpark was noted to have been located on State Highway 72, near Porsha Drive, Red Springs, North Carolina.